oliverphilcox/HIPSTER/docs/usage/basic-usage.rst

     - ``--load_RR``: *(Non-Periodic Power Only)* If set, load previously computed RR pair counts and survey correction functions for a large speed boost.
 If these are not found, they will be recomputed.
     - ``-h``: Display the command line options.

 Note that, for the power spectrum of non-periodic surveys, two different random catalogs can be provided; one to compute the DR counts and one to compute the RR pair counts.
 It is usually preferable to use a larger random catalog for the DR pair counts to reduce noise.
-We recommend :math:`\sim 50`x randoms for DR counts and :math:`\sim 10`x randoms for the RR counts.
+We recommend around 50x randoms for DR counts and :math:`\sim 10`x randoms for the RR counts.

 As an example, consider computing the isotropic (:math:`\ell=0`) power spectrum cut at :math:`R_0=50h^{-1}\mathrm{Mpc}` from a single set of galaxies (``galaxies.dat``) and randoms (``randoms.dat``), given some :math:`k`-binning file  ``binning.csv``::